AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/vibes-sms-messages/the-sms-message-dashboard.md

 ![](assets/sms-progression-hand-border.png)

-The **[!UICONTROL Summary]** graph shows the calculated Bounce Rate as a percentage.
+The **[!UICONTROL Summary]** graph shows the calculated [!UICONTROL Bounce Rate] as a percentage.
 Hover over the arching bar to view the delivery rate by amount and percentage.
-Hover over the orange Bounce Rate section of the bar to view the [!UICONTROL Soft Bounce Rate] and [!UICONTROL Hard Bounce Rate] amounts and percentages.
+Hover over the orange [!UICONTROL Bounce Rate] section of the bar to view the [!UICONTROL Soft Bounce Rate] and [!UICONTROL Hard Bounce Rate] amounts and percentages.

 ![](assets/hover-over-summary-hands-thin-border.png)